-If you need an official university transcript of your academic record, or a certificate of "good conduct" you can get it from the Student Bureau.
+If you need an official university transcript of your academic record, or a certificate of "good conduct" you can get it from the Student Bureau and the Academic Administration Office.
 Certain staff in the Student Bureau, the Cory Library and the Main Library are Commissioners of Oaths if you need to certify or authenticate any other document.